mrchrisster/MiSTer_SAM/README.md

 **Super Attract Mode puts all your games on display to enjoy whenever your MiSTer is idle.**

 ## What is it?
 Like a screen saver, SAM comes on when your MiSTer is idle.
 Just wait a couple of minutes in the main menu and SAM will launch a random game from your library.
 Every few minutes it will randomly select and load a new game.
 If you like a game that's currently playing, just pick up your controller and push a button, press a key, or move the mouse.
-SAM will start another game once you return to the main menu.
-Then the gaming tour begins again!
+Wait another two minutes and the gaming tour begins again!

 ## Installation